-Bear Mountain State Park – Bear Mountain
+1. Bear Mountain State Park – Bear Mountain

 Bear Mountain is a perfect family day trip.
 For an easy walk with a stroller or a toddler, take the paved trail along the shores of Hessian Lake.
-Stop at the Trailside Museums & Zoo on the east side of the water (there is a restroom near the underpass that takes you there), where you'll find a variety of rehabilitated wild animals including mammals, reptiles, amphibians, and birds.
+Stop at the Trailside Museum and Zoo on the east side of the water (there is a restroom near the underpass that takes you there), where you'll find a variety of rehabilitated wild animals including mammals, reptiles, amphibians, and birds.
 At 1,300 feet, the park’s namesake mountain is a fairly strenuous hike for young children.
 But for families with tweens and up, the peak offers spectacular views of the Hudson Valley and, on a clear day, Manhattan.
 At the peak, the Perkins Memorial Tower relates the history of the park and surrounding region through beautiful tile mosaics.
 If you’d like to visit the summit with small children, you can drive to the tower from April through December.
 Once you’ve finished your hike of choice, head to the antique merry-go-round, a must-do for children of any age.
 If you’re visiting in summer, take a row- or pedal-boat out on Hessian Lake.
 From October to March, there's an outdoor ice-skating rink.
 And the historic and beautiful Bear Mountain Inn has restrooms, provisions, and treats galore.

-The loop around Pelton Pond is a short and sweet hike for all ages.
+The loop around Pelton Pond in Clarence Fahnestock Memorial State Park is a short and sweet all-ages hike.

-Clarence Fahnestock Memorial State Park – Putnam Valley
+3. Clarence Fahnestock Memorial State Park – Putnam Valley

 In addition to numerous hiking trails, this 14,086-acre park, spread across Putnam and Dutchess counties, features a popular beach and campground, along with picnic areas, fishing, boating, birding, and more.
-For a short and sweet nature hike with little ones, try the 1.1-mile loop around Pelton Pond, located near Putnam Valley.
-The trail is relatively flat—though AllTrails.com warns that footing can be a bit tricky in spots—and you can expect to see beavers, ducks, geese, and plenty of wildflowers along the way.
+For a short and sweet nature hike with little ones, try the 1.1-mile loop around Pelton Pond, located near the Putnam Valley.
+The trail is relatively flat—though footing can be a bit tricky in spots—and you can expect to see beavers, ducks, geese, and plenty of wildflowers along the way.
 For the easiest access, park in the lot on the east side of Route 301.
 From there, go up the steps and turn right on the Pelton Pond Loop Trail at the stone picnic pavilion.
 If you're making a day of it, head over to the park's Canopus Lake and go for a swim.

 After a hike, go for a dip in the enormous swimming pool at Franklin D. Roosevelt State Park.

-Franklin D. Roosevelt State Park – Yorktown
+5. Franklin D. Roosevelt State Park – Yorktown

 This recreational park has everything you need for a day of fun, from a large playground to an enormous swimming pool that can hold more than 3,000 people!
 There's boating (including pedal boats), fishing, picnic pavilions, and nine short trails.
 You really can't go wrong with any of the trails; which one(s) you choose depends on what your crew is most interested in, and what everyone is up for.
-If you want more of a walk than a hike, try the two-mile, stroller-friendly paved loop that ends at the playground, where you'll find swings, climbing walls, and more.
-For something a little more nature-y, check out the two-mile Crom Pond trail, which takes you across charming footbridges and down to the water's edge.
+If you want more of a walk than a hike, try the 2-mile, stroller-friendly paved loop that ends at the playground, where you'll find swings, climbing walls, and more.
+For something a little more nature-y, check out the 2-mile Crom Pond trail, which takes you across charming footbridges and down to the water's edge.

-Mills-Norrie State Park – Staatsburg
+6. Mills-Norrie State Park – Staatsburg

 You'll find stunning river views, a historic mansion, and plenty of kid-friendly trails at this gorgeous northern Dutchess County park.
 A combination of Margaret Lewis Norrie State Park and Ogden Mills and Ruth Livingston Mills State Park, Mills-Norrie comprises 1,000 acres and offers picnic areas, campsites, fishing, and a variety of historic buildings, including an ice house and barn complex.
-To get the most out of your first visit, your best bet is to do a mix of the River Trail, which takes you right along the Hudson, and the Blue Trail, which will take you to Mills Mansion (apparently it's known as Staatsburg Historic Site these days, but it will always be Mills Mansion to me).
+To get the most out of your first visit, your best bet is to do a mix of the River Trail, which takes you right along the Hudson, and the Blue Trail, which takes you to Mills Mansion (apparently it's known as Staatsburg Historic Site these days, but it will always be Mills Mansion to me).
 Both trails are great for kids, but not for strollers, so bring the carrier(s) if you've got babies or toddlers in tow.
 Check out this map to get the lay of the land, and read more about the trails here.

 RELATED: Easy Day Hikes Near New York City